 For summer backcountry travel, you still have four basic choices of construction when it comes to choosing your mattress: NeoAir construction, the self-inflating foam option, a hybrid of both foam and self-inflation, and the good ‘ol closed-cell foam pad.
 And as for weight, we organize our mattresses into two categories we feel is apt for backpacking: Fast & Light and Trek & Travel.
 Sure, you can still haul a two-pound mattress from our Camp & Comfort category deep into the backcountry, but that old phrase comes to mind: If you’re going to be stubborn, you better be tough.

-We get into more detail about how to make the crucial decision on what exact mattress to choose in our new How To Choose A Mattress Infographic, but we’ll give you a quick run-down here too.
+Previously, we’ve gotten into more detail about how to choose the right camping mattress for you, but we’ll give you a quick run-down here too.

 NeoAir—this is the crème de la crème of air mattresses.
 Basically, these bad-mammojammas employ cutting-edge technology such as the Triangular Core Matrix, which might sound like an extreme wrestling move, but it’s actually a patent pending design that creates the highest amount of stabilized loft and warmth in an air mattress.
 Period.